Challenges Deaf Children Face

-“All new implantees require monitoring by professional trainees (teachers) and a significant involvement by parents”.
-Many children will not have access to other deaf children and continued exposure to sign language, and eventually acquire “normal” levels of education and rates of learning.
-Others require on-going special education and assistance.
+All new implantees require monitoring by professional trainees (teachers) and significant involvement by parents.
+Many children will not have access to other deaf children.
+Also, they don’t have exposure to sign language and eventually acquire “normal” levels of education and learning rates.
+Others require ongoing special education and assistance.

-GallaudetUniversity, considered to be the “Harvard “of the Deaf community, has been watched closely by all sides in the debate for its position on cochlear implants.
+Gallaudet University is considered the “Harvard “of the Deaf community.
+It is watched closely by all sides in the debate for its position on cochlear implants.
 Mercy Coogan, Director of Public Relations at Gallaudet, says the university doesn’t have a stand on cochlear implants.
 “We try to be a forum where people can look at it objectively,” Coogan says.
-“A university is where you debate issues, and then make judgments based on that debate”.
+“A university is where you debate issues and then make judgments based on that debate.”

-“Clearly, many people in the deaf community, including faculty, staff, students and alumni at Gallaudet University are much more open minded about cochlear implants today than they were five or ten years ago, although some still question implants”, the authors explain.”
+“Clearly, many people in the deaf community, including faculty, staff, students and alumni at Gallaudet University are much more open-minded about cochlear implants today than they were five or ten years ago, although some still question implants”, the authors explain.”
 To ensure optimal use of the cochlear implant, parents need to remain involved in their child’s social and educational development”.

 Donna Sorkin’s Rebuttal: Donna Sorkin, Fmr.
 Executive Director, The Alexander Graham Bell Association for the Deaf And Hard Of Hearing:

 “I disagree that cochlear implants are viewed as a panacea.
 AG Bell, implant centers and professionals in the field always emphasize that families that pursue this option for children must be prepared for the work that follows to make full use of the technology.

-I don’t understand why some deaf people feel that because individuals and families have pursued the cochlear implant option their choice somehow devalues others’ choices for manual communication.”
+I don’t understand why some deaf people feel that because individuals and families have pursued the cochlear implant option, their choice somehow devalues others’ choices for manual communication.”

 Questions and Comments

 If you have any questions about the impact of the cochlear implant on children, please post a comment below.